cockpit-project/cockpit/doc/protocol.md

         }
     }

-When the owner of the DBus name changes an "owner" message is sent.
+If the bus name of the sender of the signal does not match the "name" field of the "open" message, then a "name" field will be included with the "meta" message.

+When the owner of the DBus "name" (specified in the open message) changes an "owner" message is sent.
 The owner value will be the id of the owner or null if the name is unowned.

     {
         "owner": "1:"
     }

 DBus types are encoded in various places in these messages, such as the arguments.
 These types are encoded as follows: